esper-io/console_docs/docs/apps/upload-apps.md

-Step 3: A screen will display the app’s upload is in progress.
+Step 3: A screen will display the application’s upload is in progress.